BragatteMAS/Python/README.md

  Inside the folder 'desafio',  all my codes praticing python with the url for the class from the course.

+ ## P.S.
- P.S.
-If any of codes display the notebook copy the URL and paste at https://nbviewer.jupyter.org/.
+  If any code at Github do not display the notebook copy the URL and paste at https://nbviewer.jupyter.org/